Mgburl/Tic-Tac-Toe/README.md

 This Is Tic-Tac-Toe With 2 Gamemodes Single Player With Varying Difficulties & Two Players (Not Online).

-I'm A Beginner To IOS Development & Coding As A Whole.
+I'm Currently Learning IOS Development & Coding As A Whole.
 I Coded The Main Game Mechanics By Following:

 "Sean Allen's SwiftUI Tic Tac Toe | Portfolio Projects"